Nice3point/RevitTemplates/Readme.md

 - Support for Application and Command add-in types
 - Automatic GitHub releases
 - Creating a multi versions installer
-- Creating a bundle to publish an application into Autodesk Store, Forge
+- Creating a bundle to publish an application into Autodesk Store or Design Automation
 - Azure DevOps pipelines and GitHub Actions
 - Dependency Injection
 - Add-in logging